sky-shift/skyshift/examples/vllm-demo/README.md

     - Cluster1 with 1 nvidia GPU
     - Cluster2 with 1 nvidia GPU

+    For instance, lets assume the GPU type is nvidia L4
     ```
     $ skyctl get clusters
     ⠙ Fetching clusters